 Swept along by circumstance or else by whim, things happen, you respond.
-Without knowing identifying what you ideally want to happen, there’s no way to measure the results of your actions, less obvious incentive for assertive rationality and therefore a greater likelihood of purely reactive and unhelpful responses.
+Without knowing, identifying what you ideally want to happen, there’s no way to measure the results of your actions.
+There's also a less obvious incentive for assertive rationality and thu a greater likelihood of purely reactive and unhelpful responses.

 While some people seem destined for greatness, born with an instinctive drive that focuses their ambitions, the rest of us mere mortals don't even get to play the best part in our own narrative.
 Instead, our story may depend on a series of reactions to the agendas of others.

 Step Three: Make the Choice

 This step is obviously easier for some, that is, to decide to exercise your power to plot your own course.
 To choose to be proactive where you can be.

 While there may well be political, economic and social reasons that make exercising freedom of choice very difficult, things aren't always as impossible as they seem.
 Especially if it's your mindset that is the problem.

 Someone wise once said that we work towards change when the reasons for doing so outweigh the reasons for not - which takes us neatly back to step two and how important shifting the status-quo may be for you.

 Where there’s a history of procrastination, for example, it could be a result of fear of failure or of the unknown.
 But again, taking time to examine the worst that could happen may help you to find a more rational way forward.